leplatrem/blog.mathieu-leplatre.info/content/Dev/opensource_project_good_practices.rst

   decided to make in the documentation
 * Be a professional coder, by following `Uncle Bob recommendations`_
 * Use a translation system, like *gettext*, and keep English as the default language
+* Enable collaborative translation of your app with Transifex_
 * Provide simple commands to install or run tests (in a *Makefile* for example)
 * Test your project features (*functional tests*)
 * Make sure the tests self-describe your project specifications